Edgar Martínez: Continued success (1996–2001)

-In 1996, Martínez batted .327 and was selected for the 1996 MLB All-Star Game.
+In 1996, Martínez batted .327 and was selected for the MLB All-Star Game.
 He played one game at third base during the season, during which he collided with John Marzano, breaking four ribs and missing 21 games.
 On August 21, 1996, Martínez recorded his 1,000th career MLB hit.
 Martínez was selected to the 1997 MLB All-Star Game and won the Silver Slugger Award at the end of the 1997 season.
 He finished second in the AL with a .330 average.
 The Mariners made the 1997 ALDS, but lost to the Baltimore Orioles in four games.
 Martínez batted .188 in the series.
 He won his second Outstanding Designated Hitter Award.
 In 1998, Martínez batted .320 with 29 home runs.
 He led the AL with a .429 OBP, and won his third Outstanding Designated Hitter Award.

 In 1999, Martínez was diagnosed with strabismus, a condition which causes the eyes to not properly align.
 For Martínez, his right eye would intermittently drift and cause him to lose depth perception.
 For the 1999 season, he led the AL with a .447 OBP and batted .337.
 He recorded his 1,500th hit on August 14.
 In 2000, Martínez earned his fifth All-Star Game selection.
 He hit 37 home runs, his single-season best, and led the American League with 145 RBIs.
-The Mariners reached the postseason, and Martínez batted .364 in the 2000 ALDS, defeating the Chicago White Sox.
-The Mariners lost to the Yankees in the 2000 American League Championship Series (ALCS).
-Martínez finished sixth in AL MVP Award balloting, and won the Outstanding Designated Hitter Award.
+The Mariners reached the postseason, and Martínez batted .364 in the ALDS, defeating the Chicago White Sox.
+The Mariners lost to the Yankees in the ALCS.
+Martínez finished sixth in AL MVP Award balloting and won the Outstanding Designated Hitter Award.

-In 2001, Martínez was again elected to the All-Star Game.
+In 2001, Martínez was again elected to the All-Star Game, held in Seattle.
 He batted .306 with 116 RBIs, his tenth season with a .300 or better batting average (his seventh consecutive) and his sixth season with 100 RBIs.
 Seattle tied the major league record set by the 1906 Chicago Cubs with 116 wins on the season.
-Martínez hit .313 with two home runs in the 2001 ALDS as Seattle defeated Cleveland, but he batted .150 in the 2001 ALCS as they lost to the Yankees.
+Martínez hit .313 with two home runs in the ALDS as Seattle defeated Cleveland, but he batted .150 in the ALCS as they lost to the Yankees.
 He won the Silver Slugger Award and the Outstanding Designated Hitter Award in 2001.